 Hollywood Theatre

+Since 1926, the Hollywood Theatre has been captivating audiences with its architectural grandeur and cinematic masterpieces.
+But the big screen isn’t the only place where you can see drama here.
 Many an usher has whispered of figures that glide silently through the back rows, settling into seats that, upon closer inspection, are curiously empty.
-And then there’s the gentleman in the vintage suit, always seated in the balcony, forever engrossed in a film that might just be from his era.
+And then there’s the gentleman in the vintage suit, always seated in the balcony, forever engrossed in a film that I guess he liked so much he doesn’t want to leave.
 On quiet nights, when the credits have rolled and the lights are dim, there’s sometimes the soft sound of applause or a hushed conversation.
-A spectral review session, perhaps?
-Or maybe it’s just the ghosts debating if Casablanca really is better than Citizen Kane.

 Rimsky-Korsakoffee House

+Nestled in a historic home from the early 1900s, this eccentric coffee joint has antique charm and is one of the most hipster cafes in Portland.
 Ever been to a café where your table makes a subtle shimmy while you sip?
-At Rimsky’s, it’s quite the norm.
+At Rimsky’s, it’s so normal, it’s actually the norm.
 Some say it’s the spirits ensuring you’re alert (no caffeine required), while others swear it’s just the quirky character of an old house.
-But who are we to dampen the phantom fun?

 Willamette River Ghost Ship